Assistive Animals in the Workplace

 - The type of assistance that the service animal would provide at the workplace (such as a physical task or providing emotional support).

-- The animal would pose an undue hardship (a significant difficulty or expense, considering the employer’s resources) on the employer.
+- Bring your assistive animal to the workplace would pose an undue hardship (a significant difficulty or expense, considering your employer’s resources) on your employer.
 The “undue hardship” defense can be difficult for an employer to prove because the burden must be significant.

 1. What is an “assistive animal”?

-An “assistive animal” provides support to an individual with a disability that allows her to more fully access her community and workplace.
+An “assistive animal” provides support to an individual with a disability that allows them to more fully access their community and workplace.

 An assistive animal may support an individual with a disability by performing certain tasks.
 Examples of the uses of assistive animals include the following: